joshcarp/epicportfol.io/service-documentation/itproject/itproject.md

 ### <a name=authenticate-verify></a>authenticate verify
-verifyUser is used to verify if a user has permissions to edit an profile; used for frontend rendering
+verify is used to verify if a user has permissions to edit a profile

 <details>
 <summary>Sequence Diagram</summary>